Historical Grant

 Practical strategy: how to strengthen a likely award-ready proposal

-• Translate that into qualification-level outcomes and employer demand evidence.
+• Translate that need into qualification-level outcomes, job roles, learner routes, and measurable KPIs.

 FAQ